hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> possible to assign a confidence score.
 Therefore all of the "motif hits"
 >>> are a uniform blue color.

-10. Mouse over a motif hit (which has not been filtered out by the structural filter) to details of the motif name and its start and stop potition.
+step 10.
+Mouse over a motif hit (which has not been filtered out by the structural filter) to details of the motif name and its start and stop potition.
 This box also shows the amino acid sequence which matched the motif, as well as the confidence score.
 The color of the confidence score title box is also